 Boy Scouts of America – The History of Scouting

-2015: In the summer of 2015, more than 30,000 Scouts and leaders from 161 countries around the world will converge on Kirara-hama, Yamaguchi, Japan, for the 23rd World Scout Jamboree.
+2015: In the summer of 2015, more than 30,000 Scouts and leaders from 161 countries around the world met in Kirarahama, Yamaguchi, Japan for the 23rd World Scout Jamboree.

 2013: The 18th Boy Scout National Jamboree was held at the Summit Bechtel Reserve in West Virginia.
 This location is to be the permanent home for the BSA National Jamboree.

 : Boy Scouts of America celebrates 100 years of involving more than 112 million young Americans in Scouting.
 Internationally, the World Organization

 of the Scout Movement has reached 250 million youth.

 : After three years, “Good Turn for America” has involved 1.5 million Scout and adult participants in 70,000 service projects.
 The 21st World Jamboree

 2004: The “Good Turn for America” program, launched with the Salvation Army, American Red Cross, Habitat for Humanity, and thousands of smaller groups, provides 3 million collective hours of service for the nation’s neediest people.

 : Eagle Scout Darrell Lambert of Port Orchard, Washington is expelled for declaring that he does not believe in God, a policy later upheld by courts as constitutional.
 The National Scouting Museum

 opens at BSA national headquarters in Irving, Texas.